Find Duplicate Records In Table Without Unique Id

 values.

-Here is the first approach:
+Here is the :

 This uses a subquery to find the first occurrence of every unique email and then deletes the rest.
 The ctid